JonmarCorpuz/SecondBrain/Vulnerabilities/XSS.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/8e3bffe500771c03366de569c3565058.png)

-* Relies on tricking a user into clicking a specially crafter link or submitting a malicious form, which then executes the malicious script in their browser
+* Relies on tricking a user into clicking a specially crafted link or submitting a malicious form, which then executes the malicious script in their browser
+* In this case, the application takes in user input, processes it server-side, and immediately returns it to the user
+* Often happens when the server relies on user input to construct pages that display search results or error messages (*Search bars*, *etc.*)
+* Enables attackers to execute code on the browsers of victims who click their malicious links
+* Reflected XSS payloads get sent to the server and returned to the user's browser within an HTTP response

 | Reflected XSS Method | Description |
 | --- | --- |